pdl/jtl/spec/draft.md

 Returns a node (which is also a document node) whose value is boolean true.

+The following two instructions are therefore equivalent:

+  { "JTL": "literal", "value": true }

+  { "JTL": "true" }

 ### false

 Returns a node (which is also a document node) whose value is boolean false.

+The following two instructions are therefore equivalent:

+  { "JTL": "literal", "value": false }

+  { "JTL": "false" }

 ### null

 Returns a node (which is also a document node) whose value is `null`.

+The following two instructions are therefore equivalent:

+  { "JTL": "literal", "value": null }

+  { "JTL": "null" }

+### template

+ - match
+ - produce
+ - name

+Returns a template (which can be used in declareTemplates).

 ## Instructions for flow control and calculation